RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 cone(radius, height, segments)
 ```

 Width, height, depth, radius are self explanatory.
-Segments in this case refers to polycount or quality of the shapes.
+Segments in this case refers to the polycount or quality of the shapes.
 For example, a sphere with low segments would look very blocky, and therefore a sphere with high segments would look very smooth and rounded.
 ### Additional Stateless API
 A stateless API could also be implemented, but would require passing of pointers to values rather than the stateful approach.
 All the parameters needed to draw a mesh would be included as parameters to the function call, instead of relying on in-between state.
 Example: